| 5 min read

 An Enterprise-Level Solution: Global Design Teams Can Integrate All IP into the Full SoC

 For example, the AHB interfaces on two IP blocks can be aggregated into a single bus to connect to external chip pins.
 Similarly, if the design includes an IP block using AHB and IP blocks with APB interfaces, IDS-Integrate™ can automatically generate an AHB-to-APB bus bridge between the high-speed system bus and the lower-speed peripheral bus.
-Our Smart Assembler technology automatically integrates and connects all our generated blocks with your own blocks.
+Our Smart Assembler technology automatically integrates and connects all our generated blocks with your blocks.

 Smart Assembler technology from Agnisys automatically integrates and connects all generated blocks with your own blocks.